jefftessitore/seasonsim/README.md

 * Add offseason team elements
 * (after Game elements) allow for peeking at results of other events the team is not in attendance at
 * Allow player to register for events
+* Move everything to be more Object-Oriented (will happen naturally throughout the project but wanted to explicitly notate that this is a goal)

 Far future (likely won't happen anytime soon if at all):
 * Randomly generate new FRC games, allowing for a theoretically infinite amount of seasons to be run with no repeat games